lasso-js/lasso/README.md

 <hr>

-The Optimizer supports splitting out code that multiple pages/entry points have in common into separate bundles.
+Lasso.js supports splitting out code that multiple pages/entry points have in common into separate bundles.
 This is accomplished by assigning an `intersection` dependency to a bundle.
 The `intersection` dependency is a package dependency that produces a set of dependencies that is the intersection of one or more packages.
 Code splitting ensures that the same code is not downloaded twice by the user when navigating a web application.

 The following bundle configuration illustrates how to split out common code into a separate bundle: